2O26/asset-inventory/Containers/docs/docs/API_assethandler.md

                 "description": "Criticality of asset.",
                 "type": "integer"
               },
-              "Hostname": {
+              "IP": {
-                "description": "IP of asset (if applicable).
-Will be updated in the future.", "type": "string"
+                "description": "IP of asset (if applicable).",
+                "type": "string"
               }
             }